 With all that in mind, here are some of the best Nintendo Switch headsets.

 For the best all-around solution, try the HyperX Cloud Alpha

-The HyperX Cloud Alpha offers best in class audio for a for far less than many of its competitors.
-This 3.5mm headset comes with a detachable 3.5mm mic, a durable frame, and deep cushioned headphone pads which make long gaming sessions very comfortable.
+The HyperX Cloud Alpha offers best-in-class audio for far less than many of its competitors.
+This 3.5mm headset comes with a detachable 3.5mm mic, a durable frame, and deep headphone pads which make long gaming sessions very comfortable.

 HyperX Cloud AlphaFull Review

 For under $100, you probably can’t do better, regardless of the platform.
-That this works with the Switch docked or undocked is just icing.
+That this works with the Switch docked or undocked is just icing on the cake.

-The Razer Kraken X is best option for Nintendo Switch gaming on a budget
+The JBL Quantum 50 is the best option for Nintendo Switch gaming on a budget

 Having a great gaming headset with surround sound, booming bass, and crystal clear audio is great, but sometimes spending a couple hundred dollars on a headset just isn’t in the cards.
-The Razer Kraken X is a fantastic option if you don’t have much more than the cost of a new game to spend on a headset.
+The JBL Quantum 50 is a fantastic option if you don’t have much more than the cost of a new game to spend on a pair of earphones.